chrisbennight/intersection-test/README.md

 ## Comparison: Intersection time

 If we generate another data set that shows the difference (in msec) of regular vs prepared intersects time that might tell us a bit more.
 Here positive values (colored green) show places where the prepared geometry is faster.
-Negative values (colored red) show areas where the regular geometry is faster:
+Negative values (colored red) show areas where the regular geometry is faster.
+Values are in msec.

 ![plot3](https://raw.githubusercontent.com/chrisbennight/intersection-test/master/src/main/resources/difference%20-%20prepared%20vs%20non%20prepared%20-%20chart.png)